-In 2011 CAPP launched its newest grant cycle.
-Twelve middle and high schools in five school districts are participating.
+In 2011, CAPP launched a grant cycle to look at improving performance in Algebra 1.
+Nine middle and high schools in four school districts are participating.
 The grant supports secondary schools in closing achievement gaps and increasing student readiness for and success in algebra 1.
-Grant activities focus on helping teachers improve their use of formative assessment processes and build professional learning communities to inform their instructional practice.
+Grant activities focus on helping teachers improve their use of formative assessment processes and build professional learning communities to inform instructional practice as they work in vertical teams.
+Schools are using the MDTP, at both the beginning and end of the year to help inform practice.